Donnykk/Donnykk/README.md

 ### Hi there 👋
-👉 Msc in NTU ( •̀ ω •́ )✧
+👉 Msc Blockchain in NTU ( •̀ ω •́ )✧

-👉 My personal blog page: [Donnykk's Blog 🤯](http://Donnykk.github.io)

-👉 Learning Blockchain 😋😋😋

    ![](./src/rdr2.gif)